 Did the Catholic Church forbid Bible reading?

-To explore this question We will need to look at three separate issues.
+To explore this question we need to look at three separate issues.
 (1) The history (2) The situation earlier in this century (3) What's it like today?

 (1) History - Why didn't people in the Middle Ages read the Bible?